biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 **Python**

-Please go to official [Python](https://www.python.org/downloads/) page and install the correct version (3.7+) for you operative system.
-To verify that the tool works correctly, enter to the terminal or the command prompt and type:
+Please go to official [Python](https://www.python.org/downloads/) page and install the correct version (3.7+) for you operating system.
+To verify that python was installed properly, open the terminal and type:

 ```sh
 python  --version